 Shanti means peace in Sanskrit and as soon as you enter the gardens of Shanti Maurice, you’re surrounded by tranquil groves of frangipani trees and bougainvillea blooming in the dappled shade.
 Set on a secluded cove on Mauritius’ quieter southern coast, the hotel looks out across the Indian Ocean, with the Chamarel Mountains rising up behind.

-Just 61 generously-proportioned rooms and villas are tucked between the foliage.
+Just 61 generously-proportioned suites and villas are tucked between the foliage.
 The designers here have worked hard to balance aesthetics and functionality with contemporary furnishings and traditional Mauritian thatched roofs.

 Aside from the long sweep of white sand, the highlight of the hotel is arguably the range of inventive dining options, which aim to give you a glimpse into Mauritian cuisine and culture.

-The spacious rooms and villas have been carefully designed in a contemporary style with all the facilities you could want for a luxurious stay.
-All are air conditioned and have a television, DVD player, tea/coffee facilities and mini bar.
+The spacious suites and villas have been carefully designed in a contemporary style with all the facilities you could want for a luxurious stay.
+All are air conditioned and have a television, DVD player, tea/coffee facilities and minibar.

 Shanti Maurice is set on a long, gently curving bay of white sand overlooking the turquoise Indian Ocean.
 The town of Chemin Grenier is approximately ten minutes’ drive away and has a small selection of shops, restaurants and bars.

 Food and drink